Zira3l137/BatchExpAsc/README.md

 - `-c, --config` : Path to the config file
 - `-m, --max_processes` : Maximum number of processes to use (calculated automatically based on CPU count if not set)

+### Configuration

+Instead of using a skeleton `.ASC` file, it is possible and **recommended** to use a skeleton from a pre-created Blender scene (`.blend` file) containing one.
+It is useful in cases when the goal is to add a procedurally generated secondary movements to a certain bones in the skeleton (physics).
+In Blender it is done by bone constraints, KrxImpExp bakes the constraints into keyframes automatically thus by providing a Blender scene with the skeleton that has constraints applied to it you can batch bake those constraints into keyframes and export them for each animation.

+**Important: you must either provide a skeleton or a `.blend` scene, not both.**

+For more details see [config.ini](/config.ini)

 # Aknowledgements

 - [Patrix](https://github.com/Patrix9999) - For the idea and readme file for this script